gilmore-lab/symmetry-sorting/notes/project-notes-symmetry-sorting.md

 # project-notes-symmetry-sorting

 This is the project notes file for the symmetry sorting project.
 Notes are in reverse chronological order.

+## 2016-06-01

+- ars started methods section of paper located at: [
 ## 2016-03-27-12:24

 - ROG decided to try the image-wise dot product on the wallpapers.